Top 15 Reasons Why You Need A Mold Inspection!

 Does it seem like someone in your family is constantly getting sick?
 Runny nose, itchy eyes, sneezing?There may be mold growing in your home and you do not realize it.
 While not everyone has the sames ensitivity to mold, others can be extremely sensitive to it.

 This can resonate itself with what looks like a common cold or even regular type allergies.
 If you find that people always seem sick in your home, it might be best to have a mold inspection.

 4. Sudden onset of Allergies

 Is it the middle of winter and you are blowing your nose every five seconds?
-You know you aren't sick, and nobody else is sick either.
-Mold has a funny way of making people think they might be sick, but really it is like an allergic reaction.
+You know you aren’t sick, and nobody else is sick either.
+Mold has a funny way of making people think they might be sick, but really it is an allergic reaction to mold.

 Sometimes people develop a rash, severe headaches, red, blood-shot eyes, and issues with breathing not due to asthma.
 Like regular seasonal allergies, mold can affect people differently.
 If you’ve never had any type of allergies before, and now suddenly you do, you should get a mold inspection.

 Congratulations on the new addition to your family!
 The last thing you want to do is bring your little bundle of joy into a home that may be riddled with mold you cannot see or smell.
 Newborns are very susceptible to getting sick even when others are not.

 They rely on us to be sure their environment around them is clean and free of germs and toxins.
 Air quality can have a large effect on infants as they grow.
 Having mold in the air could lead to possibilities of asthma or other respiratory problems down the road.
 Speaking of which, that brings us to reason #6